opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param mask: Output array of N elements, every element of which is set to 0 for outliers and to 1 for the other points.
 The array is computed only in the RANSAC and LMedS methods.

-This function estimates essential matrix based on an implementation of five-point algorithm [Nister03]_ [SteweniusEN06]_.
+This function estimates essential matrix based on an implementation of five-point algorithm [Nister03]_ [SteweniusCFS]_.
 The epipolar geometry is described by the following equation:

 .. math::